An Intro to Icelandic

 If you are planning to visit Iceland, then talk to us – our passion is helping you discover our country.
 We offer Icelandic tours, vacation packages as well as travel arrangements to and from the airport and your accommodation.
-Check us out at: grayline.is or find out what our previous guests think about us over at our TripAdvisor or Facebook pages.
+Check us out the tours we are currently opporating at grayline.is or find out what our previous guests think about us over at our TripAdvisor or Facebook pages.

 We can even teach you some more Icelandic phrases as you travel – as our recent guest Lisa experienced on our Gray Line Golden Circle tour:

 “Our tour host for golden circle, Dee Dee, was amazing!
 She was extremely funny as well but I am a big fan of sarcasm so it suited my humor.
 She knew lots of history and taught us various things about Iceland and the language.
 We didn't feel rushed at all and were given ample time at all the areas we stopped at.
 Overall the tour is well worth the money!
 I hope you get Dee Dee, you're in for a treat if you do :)”